aws/amazon-cognito-sync-manager-net/README.md

 The AWS SDK for .NET CognitoSync SyncManager enables customers to easily sync data with Amazon Cognito with non-constant network availability.

-To build the repository into a NuGet package for distribution, run the *full-build* msbuild target.

 If you are looking for the Unity SyncManager, it is located in the Unity archive: https://github.com/aws/aws-sdk-unity-net